E-Shiels/HolidaysFinder/Notes.md

 Your app should have one HTML page to render your react-redux application - **Done**

-There should be 2 container components - EmailContainer.js, Holidays.js, possibly more depending on definition of container component - **Done**
+There should be 2 container components - EmailContainer.js, HolidaysContainer.js - **Done**

 There should be 5 stateless components - HolidayDescription.js, HoldayHeader.js, HolidayObservance.js, HolidayLocation.js, SiteFooter.js, more - **Done**